Oenarion/Ecosystem/6. CellularAutomata/README.md

 # 🧬 Cellular Automata

-This project explores the fundamentals of [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton), computational models made up of discrete cells that evolve over time based on local interaction rules.
+This repository explores the fundamentals of [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton), computational models made up of discrete cells that evolve over time based on local interaction rules.

 One of the most iconic examples is **Conway’s Game of Life**, which showcases how simple rules can lead to complex, emergent behavior.